| | Marcus

 Wayne's Dancers, Alvin Ailey American Dance Theatre, Elise Monte,

-In December 2006, Boston Globe correspondent Karen Campbell named Schulkind's concert in June as one of the top dance events of the year:
+National Ballet of Egypt, 5x2 Plus and Dance Partout.
+In December 2006, Boston Globe correspondent Karen Campbell named Schulkind's concert in June as one of the top dance events of the year: On the local modern dance scene, veteran

+insouciant "Allemande" he created for Elizabeth Waterhouse.
 On December 11th and 12th 2004 Marcus presented a concert of his work as a benefit for Green Street Studios.
 In her

 review

-of the concert in the Boston Phoenix, Marcia Siegel commented:
+of the concert in the Boston Phoenix, Marcia Siegel commented: Marcus Schulkind's concerts at Green Street Studios last

-Christine Temin listed Schulkind's performance in her Boston Globe article appraising the best of dance in 2004:
+yourself and savor it all.
+Christine Temin listed Schulkind's performance in her Boston Globe article appraising the best of dance in 2004: Marcus Schulkind, who has been choreographing for more than

-Please contact Marcus Schulkind for information about his choreography.
+going is sad not only for him, but for his audience.
+Please contact Marcus Schulkind for information about his choreography. | |